|

 6. Learn How To Change A Tyre

-After we experienced a flat tyre, it was a relief that we knew how to handle it.
+After we experienced a flat tyre, it was a relief to know how to handle it.
 Although we had breakdown cover through AdrianFlux, and they were helpful, the wait time was long.

 7. Pick Up Rentals At The Airport